P9SOFT/Hydra/README.md

 # Manager

 A helper class to centralize a set of relative excutors.
-You can make manager class by subclass from `HYManager`.
+You can make the manager class by subclassing `HYManager`.

 ```objective-c
 @interface SampleManager : HYManager